jdenka/New-EntraUser/README.md

 Connect-MgGraph -Scopes "User.ReadWrite.All"
 It also requires the module BinaryPasswordGenerator (https://www.powershellgallery.com/packages/BinaryPasswordGenerator/1.0.3)

-If you are going to use this please edit the Parameter validate set with your own custom domains if needed.
-Those in the script will obviously not work.
+If you are going to use this you will need to edit the Parameter validateset with your own custom domains.
+Without changeing it you wont be able to use the script, the minimal you have to do is to add your primary domain.

 ## Exapmles
 ```